Siege of Château Gaillard: Preparations

 Even in the medieval period, the successful application of technology allowed a small force to achieve results out of proportion to the size of the unit.
 The tool in this case was Greek fire, a mixture of naphtha, pitch, and other ingredients that burst into flames when exposed to air.
 Strapping a number of clay canisters of flammable material to his body, a Frenchman named Galbert was able to swim to the island behind the castle and place his charges.
 The resulting inferno enabled the French to storm the island and complete the isolation of the castle.

 The siege was going to be a long one, so Philip had housing in the form of crude huts for his troops.
-He ordered that the trenches he dug to defend the camp and that a "covered way" be set up to allow his men to approach the castle without danger.
-Philip set up his siege engines in prepared positions.
+He ordered that the trenches be dug to defend the camp and that a "covered way" be constructed, a type of road dug into the trench which would have an earth rampart facing the castle to prevent defenders from shooting the besieging forces with arrows as they moved into position around the castle.
 He ordered that the tops of the hills be leveled off to provide good emplacements for them.
-These threw heavy rocks at the Anglo-Normans.
+They threw heavy rocks at the castle walls and hurled lighter projectiles meant to wound or kill the Anglo-Normans.
 Meanwhile, Roger de Lacy was concerned that his supplies might not last until a new relief effort could be mounted, because he had earlier allowed 2,000 refugees into the castle.
 He therefore sent all non-combatants out of the castle.
-This was good sense because it meant many fewer people to feed.
+This was a tactic commonly used during sieges as it meant fewer mouths for the defenders to feed.
 At first the French let the refugees through their siege lines, but after a time began to refuse them passage.

 The result was several hundred people ended up trapped between the besiegers and the castle as siege engines and archers exchanged fire over their heads.
 There they remained for some time, starving until Philip relented and gave them food.
 His men let them through the lines and they dispersed.

-King John of England made another attempt to break the siege, this time by raiding Brittany to draw off the French.
+King John of England made another attempt to break the siege, this time by raiding Brittany to draw off the French; during which time he razed Dol Cathedral.
 But Philip declined to give up his hard work to chase the English around the countryside, and remained where he was.
 Disheartened, King John took a ship for England and did not return.
 Throughout the winter of 1203/1204, the defenders made do with what they had as Philip's men received more supplies.
 They built belfries, mobile structures designed to protect men while they used rams or other equipment to attack walls and gates.

 By February, the first assault was ready.